0185 - 文討:美國寫實、美國生活 英授 Taught in English

 2. To sharpen their critical reading, writing, and speaking skills.

-3. To gain a finer understanding of the trajectory of American literature.1.
-To broaden their understanding of a crucial period of modern fiction in a specific culture.
+1. To broaden their understanding of a cruel period of modern fiction in a specific culture.

 2. To sharpen their critical reading, writing, and speaking skills.